Couple going through divorce signing papers

 1. Hire A Divorce Specialist Real Estate Agent

-The first step to establish how the property will be divided—either through legal counsel or a Court decision.
+First, you’ll need to establish how the property will be divided—either through legal counsel or a Court decision.

 2. Agree On Home Sale Specifics